 - Moderate your alcohol intake.
 It’s easy to forget that alcohol has calories, and lots of them.
 Try and control the amount of alcoholic drinks you consume over the holidays (and don’t drink at all if you’re driving!).
 Don’t forget that there are plenty of light beers and lower-calorie wines available, so choose the healthier versions whenever possible – or BYOB.

 Remember, when it comes to healthy eating during the holiday season, moderation is key.
 A little common sense is all you really need to enjoy even the most festive holiday spread.
-And if you want to start the new year in the best health possible, get a customized Preventive Care Plan here, based on your age, gender and any known conditions you may have.
-Then schedule an appointment to discuss your plan with your physician.
+And if you want to start the new year in the best health possible, schedule an appointment to discuss your plan with your physician.